techhat/core/doc/deployment-guide/Install-CentOS-RHEL-6.5-AdminNode.md

     Log in as user: crowbar
     Password: crowbar

-Known Issue:
+##Known Issues:

   There is one known issue where the provisioner-server was unable to restart httpd and crashed.
-The root cuase of the issue is being investigated.
+The root cause of the issue is being investigated.
 If you see this issue, your best bet (assuming that you created the SnapShot advice) is to jump to the "Updating Crowbar" section below and follow those instructions.